MicrosoftDocs/memdocs/sccm/develop/core/understand/sqlviews/sql-statement-reference-configuration-manager-reports.md

 |--- |
 |2005-02-18 10:10:03.001|

-## Example Query Using Date and Time Functions
+## Example query using Date and Time functions

 The following query results in the total count of status messages for a one-day period.
 In this query, the COUNT, GETDATE, and DATEADD functions are used as well as the BETWEEN logical operator and the GROUP BY and ORDER BY clauses.